What is Computer Memory (RAM) and What Does It Do?

 Not sure exactly what computer memory is for or how it works?
 We cover all the bases, from what RAM is to how it works and why it is worth getting an upgrade.

-What is computer memory (RAM)?
+Why is computer memory (RAM) important?

 Computer random access memory (RAM) is one of the most important components in determining your system’s performance.
 RAM gives applications a place to store and access data on a short-term basis.
 It stores the information your computer is actively using so that it can be accessed quickly.
 The more programs your system is running, the more you’ll need.
 SSDs (solid state drives) are also important components and will help your system reach its peak performance.